Summer Studentships 2020

 The Application and judging process

-Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology, and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.
+Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.

 Judging of the application